NTUEELightDance/LightDance-Editor/README.md

 #### Run all services in parallel

 This command runs all services in parallel.
-You can see the editor on `http://localhost:8080`.
 This is useful for demo, yet not recommended in development.

 ```sh
 pnpm dev